 You asked if there was a risk of damage to your vision.
 I must say yes, there are more risks associated with under eye filler injection than with the more straightforward nasolabial (melolabial) fold injections.
 100% for sure only a board certified dermatologist or plastic surgeon experienced in surgical procedures around the eye should be performing this procedure.
 Many think they can do it, but many run into trouble, ranging from visible filler lumps that never go away, to occlusion of a blood vessel in the area.
 Be very cautious when selecting your physician.

-Restylane under eyes
+Blindness from Restylane under the eyes

-Are Restylane injections around the eye safe?
+Restylane injections around the eyes

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.